Adam1302/Book-Information-GPT/README.md

 3. Obtain your API key from https://platform.openai.com/api-keys
 4. Create a file in the root folder of this repo titled "apikey.py"
 5. In "apikey.py", insert the line apikey='[YOUR API KEY HERE]'
+6. In Welcome.py, uncomment the apikey import and the OPENAI_API_KEY definition
-6. From a terminal, run 'pip install -r requirements.txt'
+7. From a terminal, run 'pip install -r requirements.txt'
-7. From a terminal, run 'streamlit run main.py'
+8. From a terminal, run 'streamlit run main.py'